- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

 During the outpatient procedure, the cervix is dilated to allow the hysteroscope – which is similar to but smaller than the laparoscope – to be inserted into the uterus.
 Dilation is not required for the office-based procedure.
 Gas or fluid is injected through the scope, enlarging the cavity and washing away blood and other debris from the uterine wall.
 This allows your physician to get a clear picture of any structural defects, scar tissue, fibroids or polyps.
 The procedure usually lasts for an hour to 90 minutes, but the length of time varies.
 In some cases, after diagnosing a blockage or other problems, the diagnostic procedure becomes an operative hysteroscope as your physician removes them.

 Following a hysteroscopy, you should rest for a day or two.
-During that time, you may experience cramping or discharge, but serious complications from hysteroscopy occur in fewer than 1 to 2% of cases.
+During that time, you may experience cramping or discharge, but serious complications from hysteroscopy occur in less than 1% to 2% of cases.
 The greatest risk is perforation of the uterine lining, which heals by itself in most cases.
 Patients also may have trouble breathing from fluid in their lungs if a liquid is used to distend the uterus, or they may experience an allergic reaction, blood clots or hemorrhage.

-Additional Testing and Screening
+Additional Testing And Screening

 Mammogram to rule out breast cancer in women over age 35 or with a family history of the disease.
 You will be referred to a radiologist for this procedure.